umardraz/Postfix-vManager/Postfix-vManager-CentOS.rst

 ::

-  yum install mysql-server mysql-client
+  yum install mariadb-server mariadb

 If you want to run MySQL by default when the system boots, which is a typical setup, execute the following command:

 ::

-  /sbin/chkconfig --levels 235 mysqld on
+  systemctl enable mariadb-server

 Now you can start the mysql daemon (mysqld) with the following command (as root):

 ::

-  /etc/init.d/mysqld start
+  systemctl start mariadb-server

 At this point MySQL should be ready to configure and run.
 While you shouldn't need to change the configuration file, note that it is located at /etc/my.cnf for future reference.